coolcut/2020.fruechtl.me/journal/big-sur-design-vol-1.md

 Some other notes based on the info circles:
 1. Same contrast problem with the search field.
 2. The new segmented control style also lacks contrast, especially in comparison to the old style.
 Because the whole interface is very light, it becomes harder to quickly see the active state (which is now indicated by a white shape).
 Furthermore, the individual dividers in-between the other inactive items are barely noticeable.
 3. The slider also suffers from bad contrast levels.
-While the old version also could be improved, and the new sliders arguably look “more modern”, they might be harder to use and not quickly scannable.
+While the old version also could be improved, and the new sliders arguably look “more modern”, they might be harder to use and aren't quickly scannable.

 ## That’s all for today
 In Vol. 2, we will look at five other applications from Apple and 3rd party developers and dive more deeply into the changes Big Sur and the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/overview/whats-new-in-macos/) introduced.